Vijayawada: Economy

 Andhra Cements (1937) was the first cement factory in Andhra Pradesh.
 Siris Pharmaceuticals was the first pharma company in Andhra Pradesh and was established in 1950.

 The city has trading and exporting markets for agriculture and industrial goods.
 The Nunna Mango Market is one of the largest mango markets in Asia, exporting to major cities in the country.
-It is also a hub for storage, bottling, and transportation of petroleum products of all major companies like BPCL, HPCL, and IOC.
+It is also a hub for storage, bottling, and transportation of petroleum products of all major companies like BPCL, HPCL, and IOCL.

 The city is also attracting many international IT companies.
 HCL Technologies, Wipro, the Noida-based Indian multinational is constructing its Vijayawada campus in Kesarapalli village, near to Gannavaram.
 In the first phase, HCL will provide employment to 5,000 students.

 There are two major IT parks one at Gannavaram and other in Mangalagiri there are big companies like TechMahindra, HCL, PI Data Center, VSoft, Efftronics, KJ Systems, and EPSoft.
 The city is also most preferred tier-two city destination for IT/ITES services.
-There is an APIIC Mega Food Park in Mandavalli near Gannavaram.
+There is an APIIC Mega Food Park in Mallavalli near Gannavaram.